React-Components-Organization/react.container/README.md

 #### floating {object}

->**NOTE:** true to make this Container floatable.
+>**NOTE:** An object of position properties to make this Container floatable.
 This will make your Container in position 'absolute'.

 ```js
 const floatingObject = {